maxtkc/mvths-wiki/docs/011b-engineering-notation.rst

 2,800,000,000 Hertz, you can say it runs at 2.8 gigahertz.
 At the other end of the spectrum, instead of saying the wavelength of red light is .000000620 meters, you can say it is 620 nanometers.

+| **The Units**
-The following is a table of the engineering prefixes that you are most likely to use in this class.
+Below is a table that includes a range of engineering prefixes that you are likely to need in your work.

 .. list-table:: Engineering Prefixes
    :widths: 25 25 50 50